Juvinvinod/Express-sequelize/README.md

 5) Enter the port number inside .env
 6) App can be started using the command "npm run dev"
 7) migrations and seeding are done using sequelize-cli
- a) create a db using the command "npx sequelize db:create"
+8) create a db using the command "npx sequelize db:create"
- b) next perform migration using "npx sequelize db:migrate"
+9) next perform migration using "npx sequelize db:migrate"
- c) seeding of dummy data done using "npx sequelize db:seed:all"
+10) seeding of dummy data done using "npx sequelize db:seed:all"
  Note: The password for all the dummy data is "asdf1234",The token is added in dummy data.Token can be used for protected routes